specious/facebook-cli/README.md

   - Click "Save Changes"
 - Go to the "App Review" tab
   - Flip the switch that says "Your app is in **development** and unavailable to the public."
-  - Click "Confirm" to make your app live ([why?](# "This is required for any content you publish through this app to be visible to other users."))
+  - Click "Confirm" to make your app live (this is required for any content you publish through this app to be visible to other users)
 - Go to the "Dashboard" tab
   - Under "App Secret" click "Show" to reveal your app secret
   - Open a terminal and save your App ID and App Secret by running:<br>